Are you up to date on vaccines?

 Vaccinations are available at your primary care provider’s office or at any of 8 Norton Prompt Care at Walgreens clinics.
 You also may view all your care options and schedule online at NortonNow.com.

-While August was national immunization awareness month, you should stay up to date on your vaccines year-round.
-We’ve heard a lot about COVID-19 vaccinations and boosters in the last two years, but there are other adult vaccines you need, too.
+We’ve heard a lot about COVID-19 vaccinations and boosters in the last few years, but there are other adult vaccines you need, too.
 The Centers for Disease Control and Prevention (CDC) encourages all adults to maintain a regular vaccination schedule.

 Do adults need vaccinations?